Reachability Switching Games: Two-player reachability switching games

+On the other hand, if the reachability player uses a strategy $\sigma$ with strictly less than $2^k$ memory states, then the safety player can win the game in the following way.
+There are $2^k$ different switch configurations that the safety player can create at the end of the first step of the game.
+By the pigeon-hole principle there exists two distinct configurations $C_1$ and $C_2$ that are mapped to the same memory state by $\sigma$.
+The safety player selects a gadget $i$ that differs between $C_1$ and $C_2$, and determines whether $\sigma$ selects $a$ or $b$ for gadget $i$.
+He then selects the configuration that that is consistent with the other option, so if $\sigma$ chooses $a$ the safety player chooses the configuration $C_j$ that selects $b$.
+He then sets the gadgets according to $C_j$ in step 1, and moves the game to gadget $i$ in step 2.
+The reachability player will then select the vertex not chosen in step 1, so he loses the game.

+Hence, the reachability player must use $2^k$ memory states to win the game.
+Since the game has $n \le 6\cdot k$ states, this gives a lower bound of $2^{n/6}$ memory states.
+Finally, observe that we can obtain the same lower bound for the safety player by swapping the roles of both players in this game. \end{proof}

-\paragraph{\bf Corresponding upper bound.} We can also show that exponential memory is sufficient in a two-player reachability switching game.
+\paragraph{\bf Straightforward upper bound.} It should be noted that that exponential memory is sufficient in a two-player reachability switching game.
 We say that a strategy is a \emph{switch configuration strategy} if it simply remembers the current switch configuration.
 Any such strategy uses at most exponentially many memory states.
 For games with binary switch nodes, these strategies use exactly $2^n$ memory states, where $n$ is the number of switching nodes.

-\begin{lemma} In a reachability switching game, both players have winning switch configuration strategies. \end{lemma}
+\begin{lem} In a reachability switching game, both players have winning switch configuration strategies. \end{lem}